Download a copy of the 2021 Rules and Regulations here.

 - We encourage that the business owners be the primary seller at market.
 Should you choose to send an employee in your absence, be aware that it’s your responsibility to inform the employee of the rules and regulations that you’ve agreed to when applying with us.
 You will be held responsible for their actions at market, and infractions to our rules could lead to your dismissal from the market.

 - Vendors shall provide their own tables, scales, change, bags and signs.
-Vendors will be monitored on the amount of space used and should be prepared to condense their display if asked to do so.
-Spaces are a common parking space.
+Spaces are the size of a common parking space.
 If your canopy goes over the line of the adjourning vendor in the next space, they must approve of the canopy being over in their selling space.

 - Vendors are responsible for their tents, awnings, displays, vehicles, and all items in their booth space.
 It is highly recommended to weigh your tent/awnings down.
 If wind gusts start, please remove your canvas/cloth top immediately.
 If any of your property falls or is blown over and damages another vendor’s property, you are liable for all damages to their vehicles, displays, items for sale or personal damage to them.
 Please be aware that unusual wind-like micro bursts do happen and they happen fast.
 Be prepared, as a person cannot hold down a tent and many weights can go airborne.
 You may wish to purchase liability insurance.
 The Kalispell Farmers’ Market, Board of directors, and any employees assume no responsibility whatsoever for any damages incurred.